 During your consultation Dr. Granzow will evaluate your condition carefully to determine which type of procedure best matches your specific circumstance.
 We work closely with lymphedema therapists both at our center and with you at home to optimize your long-term results.

 It is important to note that Dr. Granzow has dedicated significant amounts of time to research and investigation of surgical techniques for lymphedema treatment.
-He actively maintains memberships in organizations and societies which promote the safe and effective treatment of lymphedema.
-He not only routinely corresponds with recognized leaders in the field of lymphedema treatment in the United States and throughout the world, but also has spent time with them in their institutions learing the latest techniques and therapies.
+He actively maintains memberships in organizations and societies that promote the safe and effective treatment of lymphedema.
+He not only routinely corresponds with recognized leaders in the field of lymphedema treatment in the United States and throughout the world, but also has spent time with them in their institutions learning the latest techniques and therapies.

-Dr. Granzow has studied multiple types of surgical techniques with the leaders in the field to best recommend the procedure which will maximize the benefit while minimizing the risk of surgery.
+Dr. Granzow has studied multiple types of surgical techniques with the leaders in the field to best recommend the procedure which will maximize your benefit while minimizing the risk of surgery.
 He works closely with trained lymphedema therapists to maximize the overall outcome.
 He was the first to combine different surgical treatments specifically to address both the solid and fluid components of lymphedema swelling, dramatically decreasing both arm size and the amount of compression required.

 These techniques are performed only by a small handful of highly specialized surgeons worldwide.
 Dr. Granzow is a pioneer in this area and works with colleagues from around the world continually to further refine these procedures.
-As a faculty mamber in the prestigious UCLA Division of Plastic Surgery he actively teaches residents, fellows and students in his role as Assistant Chief of Plastic Surgery at Harbor-UCLA Medical Center.
+As a faculty member in the prestigious UCLA Division of Plastic Surgery he actively teaches residents, fellows and students in his role as Assistant Chief of Plastic Surgery at Harbor-UCLA Medical Center.

-Vascularized lymph node transfers have been shown to be an effective method for the treatment of lymphedema of the arm.
+Vascularized Lymph Node Transfers have been shown to be an effective method for the treatment of lymphedema of the arm.
 Lymph nodes are taken from the groin area with their supporting blood vessels and moved to a new location in the axilla (armpit).
 Dr. Granzow then uses specialized microsurgical techniques to reconnect the blood vessels to new vessels in the armpit to provide vital support to the transferred lymph nodes while they heal in the new area.

 The transferred lymph nodes then serve as a filter or conduit to remove the excess lymphatic fluid from the arm and return it to the body’s natural circulation.

-This method of lymph node transfer often is performed together with a DIEP flap breast reconstruction.
+This method of lymph node transfer can be performed together with a DIEP flap breast reconstruction.
 The combined procedure allows for both the simultaneous treatment of the arm lymphedema and the creation of a breast in one surgery.
-The DIEP flap reconstruction provides the opportunity for a beautiful and natural appearing reconstructed breast combined with contouring of the abdomen which is very similar to a tummy tuck.
+The DIEP flap reconstruction provides the opportunity for a beautiful and natural appearing reconstructed breast combined with contouring of the abdomen (similar to a tummy tuck).
 The lymph node transfer portion of the surgery removes the excess lymphatic fluid to return form, softness, and function to the arm.
-Patients must have excess fluid in the arm or leg with pitting lymphedema to be candidates for this procedure.

-Lymphaticovenous anastomosis involves the use of supermicrosurgery to join lymphatic channels in the affected area directly to nearby veins.
+Lymphaticovenous anastomosis involves the use of superfine microsurgery to join lymphatic channels in the affected area directly to nearby veins.
 The lymphatics are quite small, typically approximately 0.1 mm to 0.3 mm in diameter.
 The procedure employs specialized techniques and superfine surgical suture sewn with the aid of an adapted high power microscope.

 The procedure can be an effective and long-term solution for extremity lymphedema.
 Patients must have excess fluid in the arm or leg with pitting lymphedema to be candidates for this procedure.
-After the procedure, most patientssignificantly decrease or eliminate the use of their compression garments.
-In our experience patients have results which range from a moderate improvement in extremity circumference to an almost complete resolution of the problem.
+After the procedure, most patients significantly decrease or eliminate the use of their compression garments.
+In our experience, patients have results which range from a moderate improvement in extremity circumference to an almost complete resolution of the problem.

 LVA is the least invasive of the modern lymphedema procedures.
 Patients have the option of returning home the day of their procedure.

-Lymphatic liposuction has been found to be successful in treating advanced stages of lymphedema.
-It must be emphasized that the lymphedema liposuction technique is NOT the standard cosmetic liposuction technique.
-The precodure must be performed using specific parameters, methods and protocols, many of which have been delevoped and studied by Dr. Hakan Brorson in Malmo, Sweden.
-Specific training in this method is required, and Dr. Granzow has taken this training in Sweden with Dr. Brorson.
+SAPL has been found to be successful in treating advanced stages of lymphedema.
+It must be emphasized that the SAPL technique is NOT the standard cosmetic liposuction technique.
+The procedure must be performed using specific parameters, methods and protocols, many of which have been developed and studied by Dr. Hakan Brorson in Malmo, Sweden.
+Specific training in this method is required, of which Dr. Granzow has taken in Sweden with Dr. Brorson.
 Patients are candidates if the swelling in the limb is due to deposition of fat, protein and fibrotic tissue with non-pitting edema.